NDevTK/OriginMarker/security.md

 #### 4.4.3.
 Perceptual Collisions/Ambiguity in Auto-Generated Emoji Markers

-- **Mechanism:** Cryptographically unique hashes might produce visually similar emoji sequences via `base2base`, especially with a limited or poorly chosen emoji alphabet.
+- **Mechanism:** Cryptographically unique SHA-256 hashes, when converted to a limited or non-optimally distinct emoji alphabet via `base2base`, might produce emoji sequences that are visually similar enough to confuse a human user (perceptual collisions).
+This is not a cryptographic collision of SHA-256 itself.
 - **Impact:** User confusion, reduced confidence in marker distinctiveness.
+The security strength from SHA-256 is bottlenecked by human visual perception.
 - **Severity:** Medium.
 - **Mitigation Context:** Addressed by curation of `emoji` list in `static.js` (Section 3, Section 5).
 Section 5.3.3 recommends formal review of emoji alphabet.
 User education (5.3.2).